Mohammed-Dev-App/PROJECTS/README.md

-These project Written by Flutter.
+These projects Written by Flutter.
 Some projects before run You need to setup project config because some projects used firebase like chat projects,